Shreyash2137/Shreyash2137/README.md

 # 💫 About Me:
-🔭 I’m currently working on my skills<br>🌱 I’m currently learning python and following DevOps roadmap<br>⚡ Fun fact I can wake up at any time without alarm clock
+🔭 I’m currently working on my skills<br>🌱 I’m currently learning Python and following the DevOps roadmap<br>⚡ Fun fact I can wake up at any time without an alarm clock

 ## 🌐 Socials: